JaGuzmanT/CONCORNET2023/README.md

 AULA-CIMNE, Morelia

 ## Project summary, description or abstract: 📚
-CONCORNET2023 is a labeled image dataset for training, testing, validation, and benchmarking of artificial intelligence-based corrosion detection algorithms for concrete structures.
+CONCORNET2023 is a labeled image dataset for training, testing, validating, and benchmarking artificial intelligence-based corrosion detection algorithms for concrete structures.

 CONCORNET2023 contains 790 photographs of concrete structures with signs of corrosion problems.
-The photos are related to various concrete structures such as columns, beams, slabs, and others.
+The photos relate to various concrete structures such as columns, beams, slabs, etc.

-The dataset includes different levels of corrosion damage and photographs with a variety of perturbations, including channel shift, horizontal flip, horizontal shift, random rotation, and random zoom.
+The dataset includes different corrosion damage levels and photographs with various perturbations, including channel shift, horizontal flip, horizontal shift, random rotation, and random zoom.

-CONCORNET2023 will come in handy for the continued development of concrete corrosion detection tasks on algorithms based on deep learning, which is a field that is gaining momentum in Civil Engineering applications.
+CONCORNET2023 will come in handy for the continued development of concrete corrosion detection tasks on algorithms based on deep learning, a field gaining momentum in Civil Engineering applications.

 ## Description of files: ✍️
 The repository contains a directory named Images, which contains the corrosion images on concrete structures in three sub-directories, train (632), test(79), and val (79).
 All the images are two-dimensional color images with .jpg extension.